 By Megan Hom, Samuel Merritt University (California School of Podiatric Medicine)

 Studying for any large standardized test can be a daunting task, and the APMLE Part 1 is no different.
-It is considered by many as the most challenging exam of the three-part APMLE podiatry students are required to take.
+It is considered by many as the most challenging exam of the three-part APMLE tests that podiatry students are required to take, with an average pass rate of 85 as of 2022.

 Since it covers almost all of the material you have learned your first two years of podiatry school, figuring out what to focus on can be difficult.
 That said, it is a completely feasible exam if you work hard and know what to invest your time in.

-Here are five tips that I found helpful when tackling the APMLE Part 1.
+Here are five tips that I found helpful while preparing for the APMLE Part 1.

 1. Focus on the “Big Three”